tccodes-repo/intro-to-docker/README.md

 </p>

-There is currently a lot of hype around serverless, however with serverless you loose most of the control over the environment, which is why you have to execute it in something like AWS Lamdba.
+There is currently a lot of hype around serverless, however with serverless you lose most of the control over the environment, which is why you have to execute it in something like AWS Lamdba.
 Containers free you from worrying about the underyling physical resources, but still give you benfits of being able to run your code anywhere.